Go to content

 Screenshot of the Feelgood Visitor Registration showing a failed appointment registration.

-Handling privacy concerns among staff
+Handling privacy concerns among clinic staff

-All the clinics were using the same journal system that had a notification feature.
-Unfortunately, this feature couldn’t be triggered by a separate solution.
+All of these clinics are using the same journal system.
+This system has a notification feature, which unfortunately can’t be triggered by a separate solution.
+Concerning options, staff was reluctant to try both SMS and email.

-Concerning options, staff was reluctant to try using both SMS or email.
-They disliked using email, since they didn’t want to have their email clients open for privacy reasons.
-They disliked using SMS, since they didn’t want to carry around both their work phones and personal phones.
+They disliked email, since they didn’t want to have their email clients open for privacy reasons.
+They disliked SMS, since they didn’t want to carry around both their work phones and personal phones.

 Screenshot of the Feelgood Visitor Registration when entering your personal identity number with a full keyboard.